metayeti/mINI/README.md

 ini.GetDouble(section, key);
 ```

-To get an entire section as a collection of key and value pairs:
+To retreive an entire section as a collection of key and value pairs:
 ```C++
 mINI::INICollection keyValueStore = ini.Get(section);
 // example usage